-- Before I started my computing career, I learned interpreted BASIC on a Heathkit
+- Before I started my computing career, I learned interpreted BASIC on: Heathkit

-- Moving to compiled languages (COBOL, FORTRAN, Pascal, HP-BASIC, VMS-BASIC, C, C+) showed me the true power of
+- Moving to compiled languages (COBOL, FORTRAN, Pascal, HP-BASIC, VMS-BASIC, C, C+) showed the true

-- I am ending my career learning interpreted Python 3.8 on Linux (CentOS-7.4) as well as Windows-10
+- I am ending my career learning interpreted Python 3.6 on Linux (CentOS-7) as well as Windows-10

-- Unlike the "many chefs" BASIC debacle 40 years ago, Python development is in the hands of one organization (The
+- Unlike the "many chefs" debacle 40 years ago with BASIC, Python development is in the hands of one organization (The

 - Noodling Around on your computer